-The water level in Lake Alexandrina is approximately 0.81 m AHD and in Lake Albert is approximately 0.79 m AHD.
-During the week ending 24 November 2015, total barrage releases were approximately 10 GL.
-On 25 November 2015, barrage releases were reduced to minimum releases.
-Under minimum release conditions, all barrage gates will be closed, but all fishways will remain open to provide a critical connection for fish passage between the Lakes and Coorong.
+The water level in Lake Alexandrina and Lake Albert is approximately 0.76 m AHD.
+During the week ending 1 December 2015, total barrage releases were approximately 4 GL.
+On 25 November 2015, barrage releases were reduced to a minimum.
+Under minimum release conditions, all barrage gates are closed, but all fishways remain open to provide a critical connection for fish passage between the Lakes and Coorong.
 The reason for reducing barrage releases is to maintain water levels in the Lower Lakes above 0.4 m AHD during summer, which is predicted to be hot and dry.